TomWerner/sentiment_analysis/report.md

  it still overfits because the test set will not have the same vocabulary.
 The top 10,000 words might be the same, even the top 20,000, but certainly not all of them.
 Because of this feature selection is essential for accurate model evaluation, and so our new models that achieve 87% accuracy on a very limited subset of the features are much more likely to generalize well.
+ If we had run cross validation where we did vocabulary extraction from that particular training set, and used that on the testing set, we could eliminate this issue, but for runtime considerations we did not and focused instead on feature selection to handle this issue.

 ### N-Grams
 Another technique to improve the accuracy of sentiment analysis is the inclusion of N-Grams, which capture more than just